CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 2.2.Ti=Exception

-2.2.1.sec=To the extent that a person collects, creates, processes, uses, retains, or discloses {personal_data} needed to conduct research relating directly to security threats to or vulnerabilities in devices or networks, or to address threats or vulnerabilities identified by that research, such person shall not be deemed {a_covered_entity} for purposes of sections 101, 102, 103, 104, or 106 of Title I of this Act.
+2.2.1.sec=To the extent that a person {uses.or} {personal_data} needed to conduct research relating directly to security threats to or vulnerabilities in devices or networks, or to address threats or vulnerabilities identified by that research, such person shall not be deemed {a_covered_entity} for purposes of sections 101, 102, 103, 104, or 106 of Title I of this Act.

 2.2.2.0.sec=This exception shall apply only so long as such person—